spike-develops/spike-develops.github.io/_drafts/2023-4-3-Spelunking-For-Camera-Systems.md

         storyboardCam.Lens.OrthographicSize = calculatedOrtho;
     }
 ```
-Instead of having `storyboardCam` match the position and orthographic size of `destinationCam` exactly, we'll slightly tweak the ortho size to be slightly bigger or smaller than the end camera.
+Instead of having `storyboardCam` match the position and orthographic size of `destinationCam` exactly, we'll tweak the ortho size to be slightly bigger or smaller than the end camera.
 This starts to create the Spelunky zoom that we're looking for.
 If transitioning "down" or "into", `orthoOffset` should be positive, and negative when transitioning "up" or "out of".

 <figure>
     <a href="/assets/files/SpelunkyCam/HalfTransition.gif"><img src="/assets/files/SpelunkyCam/HalfTransition.gif"></a>